VladimirDegt/goit-algo2-hw-10/README.md

-# QuickSort Comparison: Randomized vs Deterministic
+# QuickSort Comparison and University Schedule Creation

 ## Overview
-This project implements and compares two versions of the QuickSort algorithm: **Randomized QuickSort** and **Deterministic QuickSort**.
-The goal is to analyze their performance by measuring the average execution time on arrays of different sizes (10,000, 50,000, 100,000, and 500,000 elements) filled with random integers.
-The results are presented in a table and visualized in a plot.
+This project implements two distinct tasks:
+1. **QuickSort Comparison**: Compares the performance of Randomized QuickSort and Deterministic QuickSort by measuring their average execution time on arrays of different sizes (10,000, 50,000, 100,000, and 500,000 elements) filled with random integers.
+Results are presented in a table and visualized in a plot.
+2. **University Schedule Creation**: Uses a greedy algorithm to assign teachers to subjects, minimizing the number of teachers required to cover all subjects.
+The algorithm prioritizes teachers who can cover the most uncovered subjects and selects the youngest teacher in case of a tie.

 ## Features

+### Task 1: QuickSort Comparison
-1. **Randomized QuickSort**: Selects the pivot randomly to reduce the likelihood of worst-case scenarios.
+- **Randomized QuickSort**: Selects the pivot randomly to reduce the likelihood of worst-case scenarios.
-2. **Deterministic QuickSort**: Uses the last element as the pivot.
+- **Deterministic QuickSort**: Uses the last element as the pivot.
-3. **Performance Testing**: Measures average execution time over 5 runs for each array size.
+- **Performance Testing**: Measures average execution time over 5 runs for each array size.
-4. **Results Visualization**: Outputs results in a console table and generates a plot (`quicksort_comparison.png`).
+- **Results Visualization**: Outputs results in a console table and generates a plot (`quicksort_comparison.png`).
-5. **Analysis**: Provides insights into the performance differences between the two algorithms.
+- **Analysis**: Provides insights into the performance differences between the two algorithms.

+### Task 2: University Schedule Creation
+- **Teacher Class**: Represents a teacher with attributes for first name, last name, age, email, and subjects they can teach.
+- **Greedy Algorithm**: Assigns teachers to subjects by selecting the teacher who covers the most remaining subjects, prioritizing younger teachers in case of a tie.
+- **Coverage Check**: Ensures all subjects are covered or reports if it's impossible with the given teachers.
+- **Output**: Displays the schedule with teacher details and assigned subjects, or a message if full coverage is not possible.

 ## Requirements
 - Python 3.x
-- Required libraries:
+- Required libraries for Task 1:
   - `matplotlib` (for plotting)
   - `tabulate` (for table formatting)
   - `numpy` (for array operations)
+- No additional libraries required for Task 2.

 ## Installation
 1. Clone or download the project repository.
-2. Install the required Python libraries:
+2. Install the required Python libraries for Task 1:
    ```bash
    pip install matplotlib tabulate numpy
    ```
-3. Ensure the `quicksort_comparison.py` script is in the project directory.
+3. Ensure the scripts `quicksort_comparison.py` and `schedule_greedy.py` are in the project directory.

 ## Usage

+### Task 1: QuickSort Comparison
 1. Run the script:
    ```bash
    python quicksort_comparison.py
    ```
 2. The script will:
    - Generate random arrays of specified sizes.
-   - Measure and display the average execution time for both algorithms.
+   - Measure and display the average execution time for both QuickSort algorithms.
    - Print a formatted table of results in the console.
    - Save a plot comparing the performance (`quicksort_comparison.png`).
    - Provide an analysis of the results.

-## Expected Output
-The console output will look like this:
+**Expected Output**:
 ```
 Порівняння рандомізованого та детермінованого QuickSort
 Розмір масиву: 10000